lorensen/VTKExamples/src/VTKFileFormats.md

 * If both the data attribute and geometry/topology part are present in the file, then the number of data values defined in the data attribute part must exactly match the number of points or cells defined in the geometry/topology part.

-* Cell types and indices are of type int.
+* Cell types and indices are of type _int_.

-* Binary data must be placed into the file immediately after the “newline” (\n) character from the previous ASCIIkeyword and parameter sequence.
+* Binary data must be placed into the file immediately after the “newline” _(\n)_ character from the previous ASCIIkeyword and parameter sequence.

 * The geometry/topology description must occur prior to the data attribute description.